bokkypoobah/TopSecrets/README.md

 <img width="600" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/be59cb5d-05e6-47fe-809b-ca93190633d3">

 The Shamir39 tool linked above should be used offline to prevent leakage of your secrets.
-This recipe describes the steps to create a dedicated Raspberry Pi computer to run the Shamir39 tool without connections to any networks.
+This recipe describes the steps to create a dedicated small Raspberry Pi computer to run the Shamir39 tool without connections to any networks.

 The steps required are: